Watch the Getting Started with Feedback video here 👇 or continue reading below.

 Clicking on ‘Give Unprompted Feedback’ will allow you to share feedback of any nature privately within the organisation.
 You will be presented with some questions that will help frame the type of feedback to be sent.

-Based on the dropdown menu items you self selected, the corresponding menu items will change.
-Also the question outlining ‘How would you like to proceed’ will determine where your feedback goes and what next steps occur.
+Based on the dropdown menu items you self-selected, the corresponding menu items will change.
+Also, the question outlining ‘How would you like to proceed’ will determine where your feedback goes and what next steps occur.
 We also provide a comment box to add in any additional detail that you might wish to share.

-You may decided to ‘Save’ feedback for a later date or ‘Submit’ feedback via the buttons available on screen.
+You may decide to ‘Save’ feedback for a later date or ‘Submit’ feedback via the buttons available on screen.
 If you choose to submit your feedback, you will be able to see a feedback receipt status of when your message gets delivered and opened by the recipient in 'Feedback History.'

 You will also be able to see sent, received and drafted feedback as well as the delivery receipts of recent Unprompted Feedback here.

 Note: All feedback submitted by default will have your full name associated with it.
-There is an option to go anonymous when submitting feedback by sliding the toggle entitled ‘Anonymous’ across the top of the feedback dialog.
-If you do so, you will not be able to revisit the feedback sent or track it’s delivery status.
+There is an option to go anonymous when submitting feedback by sliding the toggle titled ‘Anonymous’ across the top of the feedback dialog.
+If you do so, you will not be able to revisit the feedback sent or track its delivery status.
 Frankli has a commitment to be truly anonymous when sending feedback of this nature.
 You will also be informed of this in the product when you activate the ‘Anonymous’ feature.